 Drinking Too Much Water at Once

 If you have a normal hydration level, it’s not necessary to sip on water all day long.
-Many people make the mistake of drinking bottles upon bottles of water, thinking that more is always better.
-Drinking too much water at once can cause nausea, as well as other side effects.
+Many people mistake drinking bottles upon bottles of water, thinking that more is always better.
+Drinking too much water at once can cause nausea and other side effects.

 If you have allergies or a stuffy nose, taking a sip of water can cause your throat to tighten up or lead to increased production of mucus in the back of your throat.
 This may also result in uncontrollable coughing episodes.